 - Spray a deep pie pan with a non-stick spray, and set aside.

-- In a separate bowl, combine cooked ground beef, cooked potatoes, frozen veggies, and cream of chicken soup.
+- In a separate bowl, combine cooked ground beef, cooked (or frozen) cubed potatoes, frozen veggies, cream of chicken soup, and salt and pepper.

 - Roll out a pie crust in a deep pie pan.